-- first obtain approval from an animal ethics committee
+- first obtain ethical approval OR exemption from ethical review approval from an animal ethics committee (AEC)

 - comply with the Australian Code for the Care and Use of Animals for Scientific Purposes, 8th Edition, 2013 (the Code)

 - ensure adequate records are maintained for a minimum of seven years following any AEC approved project (Record keeping for investigators and teachers)

 - submit reports as requested by an AEC, e.g, annual progress reports, project completion reports, and unexpected and adverse event reports.